z6m8n7ljw/spleeter-mnn/README.md

 Spleeter implementation in MNN.

 ## Usage
+### Python

-See `test_mnn_estimator.py` for the usage (`test_estimator.py` is an another implementation in PyTorch for the original model).
+See `python/test_mnn_estimator.py` for the usage (`python/test_estimator.py` is an another implementation in PyTorch for the original model).
-Use script `convert2onnx.py` and MNN's convert tool (provided you have already compiled and installed MNN correctly)
+Use script `python/convert2onnx.py` and MNN's convert tool (provided you have already compiled and installed MNN correctly)
 ```
 ./MNNConvert -f ONNX --modelFile XXX.onnx --MNNModel XXX.mnn --bizCode biz
 ```
 to convert the original model in `checkpoints/2stems` to the MNN model.

+### C++
+TODO

 ## Note

 * I only tested with 2stems model, not sure if it works for other models.
 * There might be some bugs, the quality of output isn't as good as origin.
-See [output](./output) fore some results.
+See `python/output` fore some results.
 If you find the reason, please send me a merge request.
 Thanks.

 ## Acknowledge
 * [Spleeter](https://github.com/deezer/spleeter)